Worship Guide Delhi

 Some important religious places are:

 - Birla Temple (near New Delhi railway station) is dedicated to the Hindu deity Vishnu and his wife Lakshmi.
-This temple has a symbolic structure at the entrance that welcomes people form all faiths.
+This temple has a symbolic structure at the entrance that welcomes people from all faiths.

 - Chhatarpur Temple is the largest in India.
-Its sheer size and grandeur attract large number of tourists.
+Its sheer size and grandeur attract a large number of tourists.
 The mammoth marble structure looks intimidating in Delhi’s skyline.

 - Shirdi Sai Temple (Lodhi Estate) is dedicated to Sai Baba of Shirdi and draws people from all backgrounds.

 - ISKCON is a beautifully carved marvel dedicated to Lord Krishna.

 - Akshardham temple is a mammoth yellow sandstone structure built at the cost of nearly 100 million dollars.

 The English mass/service at most churches is on Sunday.
 Wherever available, specific timings and days have been mentioned.

 - Sacred Heart Cathedral (Ashok Place, Near Gurdwara Bangla Sahib) [Phone: 23363593] is the center of the catholic faith in Delhi.
 English mass is on Sunday mornings and evenings.